-- Having my husband walk in from the store and present me with the rarer yellow flesh watermelon, because he knows I am a produce geek and thought I would like it.
+- Having my husband walk in from the store and present me with the rarer yellow flesh watermelon or yellow raspberries, because he knows I am a produce geek.

 - Being in a crowded aisle alone at Target at Christmastime, shopping (which I hate), feeling burdened, and having my husband appear at the end of the aisle, which made my heart jump.

 - Hearing my phone ring, and knowing it’s my husband because he downloaded the song he said reminded him of me and made it his ringtone.

 - Receiving a text from my husband during the day, bearing an acronym only we understand.